serverless/serverless/docs/providers/aws/guide/functions.md

 Alternatively lambda environment can be configured through docker images.
 Image published to AWS ECR registry can be referenced as lambda source (check [AWS Lambda – Container Image Support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/)).
 In addition, you can also define your own images that will be built locally and uploaded to AWS ECR registry.

+In service configuration, you can configure the ECR image repository to scan for CVEs via the `provider.ecr.scanOnPush` property.
+(See [documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html))

 In service configuration, images can be configured via `provider.ecr.images`.
 To define an image that will be built locally, you need to specify `path` property, which should point to valid docker context directory.
 Optionally, you can also set `file` to specify Dockerfile that should be used when building an image.
 It is also possible to define images that already exist in AWS ECR repository.
 In order to do that, you need to define `uri` property, which should follow `<account>.dkr.ecr.<region>.amazonaws.com/<repository>@<digest>` or `<account>.dkr.ecr.<region>.amazonaws.com/<repository>:<tag>` format.
 Additionally, with `buildArgs` property, you can define arguments that will be passed to `docker build` command with `--build-arg` flag.
 They might be later referenced via `ARG` within your `Dockerfile`.
 The `cacheFrom` property can be used to specify which images to use as a source for layer caching in the `docker build` command with `--cache-from` flag.
 When `uri` is defined for an image, `buildArgs` and `cacheFrom` cannot be defined.

 Example configuration